 - Email: email@example.com

 Curriculum Vitae: View/Download CV

-My teaching, research and public outreach focus on interactions between social and ecological systems, and their implications for policy and land management in rural areas overseas and in the U.S. West.
-I am particularly interested in processes related to rural livelihoods and environmental governance, especially community-owned and/or managed forests.
+My teaching, research and public outreach/engaged scholarship over the past 30 years have focussed on interactions between social and ecological systems at multiple scales, and their implications for policy and land management in rural areas overseas and in the U.S. West.
+I have been particularly interested in processes related to rural livelihoods and environmental governance, especially community-owned and/or managed forests.
 My approach is interdisciplinary, participatory, theoretically-informed and attendant to issues relating to social and environmental justice and resilience.
-While my work draws on a variety of environmental social science theories and methods, I am particularly inspired by political ecology and efforts towards interdisciplinary approaches.
+While my work draws on a variety of environmental social science theories and methods, I am particularly inspired by political ecology and interdisciplinary approaches.

 Monitoring Restoration Efforts in the Seeley-Swan-Blackfoot Region of Montana: As a component of the Southwestern Crown of the Continent Collaborative Forest Landscape Restoration Program (CFLRP), my graduate students and I are conducting social assessments and developing criteria and indicators for long-term monitoring of social and economic aspects of the program.
 As one of ten federally-funded CFLRP efforts, the program aims to collaboratively implement restoration and fuel mitigation treatments to benefit local ecosystems, fire budgets and rural economies and communities.

 Editor-in-Chief, Society & Natural Resources: From July 2011 - 2014 I served as editor-in-chief of the flagship journal, Society & Natural Resources.
 I am sharing this position with colleague Dan E. Williams, Research Social Scientist with the USDA Forest Service, Rocky Mountain Research Station in Fort Collins, Colo.